Zaloog/rye-tui/README.md

 rye-tui is a CLI tool to manage your project rye projects.
 It offers a user interface to interact with your projects.

+## Currently still in development
+A 0.1.0 version is already released on PyPi

 ## Installation

-Currently still in development, you can already install a first release with one of the three options:
+you can already install a first release with one of the three options:

 ```bash
 pip install rye-tui